 SOUTH AFRICA - Ivermectin for Covid-19: Compound may be made up on prescription

-That is the upshot of a settlement agreement, made an order of court, in four applications against the SA Health Products Regulatory Authority (Sahpra).
+The upshot of a settlement agreement made an order of court in four applications against the SA Health Products Regulatory Authority (Sahpra).

-In terms of the agreement, the anti-parasitic drug can now be "compounded" and prescribed legally for the treatment of specific patients.
+In terms of the agreement, the anti-parasitic drug can now be "compounded" and prescribed legally to treat specific patients.

 Doctors no longer have to use the "compassionate use" programme, initiated by Sahpra earlier this year, in which doctors had to apply through the authority's Section 2 "compassionate use" programme (for unregistered medicines) for permission to use the drug to prevent and treat Covid-19.

-According to the order, signed off by Pretoria High Court judge Cassim Sardiwalla, Sahpra has to report back to the court every three months, detailing any developments in the use and availability of the drug.
-Sahpra is appealing this oreder.
+According to the order signed off by Pretoria High Court judge Cassim Sardiwalla, Sahpra has to report back to the court every three months, detailing any developments in the use and availability of the drug.
+Sahpra is appealing this order.

 It is believed the order came about after Sahpra approved the use of ivermectin in a cream to be used for skin conditions.